lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 - It would be more insightful to include NYC COVID-19 data in our project, if we can get the data about confirmed cases and death numbers of each neighborhoods of New York City.

 ## Conclusion

+This project collected various sources of data, cleaned, tranformed and combined these datasets to get helpful insights on the inpatient availability of neighborhoods in New York City.
+NYC neighborhoods were then grouped into 4 clusters based on their similarities on population, hospital beds per hundred people to indicate their ability in combating pandemics.